Frequently Asked Questions

 • Varies by institution.
 Contact each institution directly.

-• For institutitional contact information, visit the AICCU Our College webpage: https://aiccu.edu/page/ourcolleges
+• For institutional contact information, visit the AICCU Our College webpage.

 Other FAQs

-ASSIST releases the upcoming academic year in spring/summer to make available updated general education transferability lists based on completing the most recent review cycle.
+ASSIST releases the upcoming academic year in late spring/early summer making new articulation agreements and updated general education and transferable course lists available.
+The general education and transferable course lists are updated based on the most recent review cycle, which is completed at varying dates each academic year.
+The list of approved CSU US History, Constitution, and American Ideals Courses (CSU AI) and Cal-GETC courses is dynamic and will continue to be updated into the summer until the current review cycle is completed.
 The UC Transfer Course Agreement (UC TCA) and UC Transfer Admission Eligibility Course Lists will become available at the end of October upon completion of the UCOP summer review and October appeal cycle.

-• The default system behavior is to display major agreements first.
-If no major agreements are available, the system will gray out that option as not available and display any available department agreements.
-Please note, departmental articulation agreements should not be relied upon for major related information.
+• The default system behavior is to display major articulation agreements first.
+If no major agreements are available, the system will grey out this option as not available and display any available department agreements.
+Please note that departmental articulation agreements should not be relied upon for major-related information.

 • A help menu option identified with a question mark is available to explain the differences between major, department, prefix and general education/breadth agreements.
 The question mark is located near the "View Agreements by:" header.

-If you have questions related to articulation agreement availability or specific information contained in an articulation agreement, please contact the college or university directly.
+If you have questions about the availability of an articulation agreement or specific information contained in an articulation agreement, please contact the college or university directly.

 • HTML agreement availability (on-demand display versus a static PDF document)